orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   have build files that reference a rolling distro.
 This is partly why the counterpart to LTS is called a rolling compiler on this overlay.
 * GCC is preferred but Clang is recommended as the fallback compiler.
-* Clang 18, 19, 20, 21 are alternative LTS compilers on this overlay, but the
-  corresponding libc++ 21 is still feature incomplete and not recommended as the default.
+* Clang 18, 19 are alternative LTS compilers on this overlay, but the corresponding libc++ 18 or 19 used as the alternative C++ standard library is still feature incomplete and not recommended as the systemwide default.
 * libstdc++ is the assumed default C++ standard library in this overlay.
   The alternative libc++ as a systemwide default has not been tested for these ebuilds.
-* Vendored Clang `21.0.0git` and vendored Rust (`<rust-ver>-dev`) from the chromium-toolchain package are only supported on Chromium for proper Rust SSP.
+* Vendored Clang `22.0.0git` and vendored Rust (`<rust-ver>-dev`) from the chromium-toolchain package are only supported on Chromium for proper Rust SSP.
-* rust-bin 9999 is recommended for SSP, sanitizers, and as default to be used in security-critical packages.
+* =dev-lang/rust-bin-9999 is recommended for SSP, sanitizers, and as default to be used in security-critical packages.
 * rust-bin older supported stable (1.74.0, 1.75.0) and rust-bin latest stable (1.86.0) are recommended as fallbacks for non security-critical packages.